17553652_1201397816652814_5731449243952086243_n.jpg

 You Are Here

-KC Trommer is an award-winning poet, curator, and collaborative artist whose work bridges poetry, visual art, and community engagement.
-She is the author of two full-length collections, We Call Them Beautiful (Diode Editions, 2019), winner of the Diode Editions Book Prize, and Paragones, which explores the lives and works of female-identifying artists, and one chapbook: The Hasp Tongue (dancing girl press, 2014).
-A Spanish-language edition of We Call Them Beautiful, translated by the Chilean poet Elisa Montesinos, is under contract with Cuarto Propio.
+KC Trommer is the author of We Call Them Beautiful (Diode Editions, 2019), winner of the Diode Editions Book Prize, and Paragones, an ekphrastic collection in conversation with the work and lives of women artists, including Louise Bourgeois, Agnes Martin, Ana Mendieta, and Edmonia Lewis.
+A Spanish-language edition of We Call Them Beautiful, translated by Chilean poet Elisa Montesinos, is forthcoming from Cuarto Propio.